ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 The command for running the executable file is set as follows:```.\TCD.exe [graph file] [testcase file]```, where graph file should only contain the edge set in form of "u v t", with **SPACE** as separator, and testcase file should only contain a group of queries line by line, in form of "ts te k" with **TAB** as separator.
 Please refer to the given example: graph-format.txt, query-format.txt.

+After running the executable file, queries in the testcase file will be processed one by one through TCD and OTCD.
+For each processed query, multiple lines containing information of the query will be printed:
+1. The name of graph
+2. The processed query
+3. The time consumed by TCD
+4. The time consumed by OTCD
+5. Total number of obtained temporal k-core in query